Minitour/AZTabBarController/README.md

 func tabBar(_ tabBar: AZTabBarController, didMoveToTabAtIndex index: Int)
 ```

-## Credit
+## Credits

-AZTabBarController is a converted and modified version of [ESTabBarController](https://github.com/ezescaruli/ESTabBarController) that is written in Objective-C by [ezescaruli](https://github.com/ezescaruli).
+AZTabBarController was originally inspired by [ESTabBarController](https://github.com/ezescaruli/ESTabBarController) that is written in Objective-C by [ezescaruli](https://github.com/ezescaruli).

+Thanks to [Tobaloidee](https://github.com/Tobaloidee) for creating the logo.